Medium endurance cutter: Reliance-class cutter

 The Reliance-class vessels have hull numbers in the range from WMEC-615 through WMEC-630.
 Entering service between 1964 and 1969, the Reliance-class cutters were meant to replace the 125 ft cutters of the Prohibition era and were the first major cutter replacement project since the 255 ft Owasco-class cutters from World War II.

 The 210s (210-foot cutters) received upgrades and modifications (in a program named "Midlife Maintenance Availability" or MMA) during the 1986 through 1990 time period.
 The "A"-class cutters had their gas turbines removed, and all 210s had their stern transom exhaust systems replaced with a traditional stack.
 While this modification reduced the size of the flight deck, they were still more than capable of carrying out helicopter operations.
 Other modifications included enlarging the superstructure area, replacing the main armament, and increasing the fire-fighting capability of the cutters.
 The modifications cost approximately $20 million per cutter, well above their original cost of about $3.5 million each.

 Ships in class

+USCGC Valiant (WMEC-621) was removed from active service and placed in commission, special status on 17 June 2025.

-Courageous was decommissioned on 19 September 2001.
+USCGC Courageous (WMEC 622) was decommissioned on 19 September 2001.
 She was transferred to the government of Sri Lanka on 24 June 2004 as SLNS Samudura (P-621).

+USCGC Steadfast (WMEC-623) was decommissioned on 1 February 2024.

+USCGC Dauntless (WMEC-624) was removed from active service and placed in commission, special status on 21 June 2024.
+As of that date she had served 56 years.
+She and Steadfast are the only two Coast Guard cutters to have seized one million pounds of marijuana.

+USCGC Dependable (WMEC-626) was removed from active service and placed in commission, special status on 9 April 2024.
+Her crew were transferred to other Coast Guard units to help meet the service-wide shortage of enlisted personnel.

-Durable was decommissioned on 20 September 2001.
+USCGC Durable (WMEC-628) was decommissioned on 20 September 2001.
 In 2003 she was transferred to the Coast Guard of the Colombian Navy as ARC Valle del Cauca (PO-44).

+USCGC Decisive (WMEC-629) was decommissioned on 2 March 2023.